imqueue/imqueue.com/tutorial/index.md

 development tools, like Travis CI, DockerHub and GitHub within the default template, so while the service is created using the tool, we can gain all benefits of automatically set up repository, continuous integration and docker image builds with a single command.
-So what we going to do as a first step is to install and configure `@imqueue/cli`.
+So, what we going to do as the first step is to install and configure `@imqueue/cli`.

 ### Preparing Development Environment

-Before start we need to set up [NodeJS](https://nodejs.org/).
-It is recommended to install it using [NVM](https://github.com/creationix/nvm#installation)
+Before the start we need to set up [NodeJS](https://nodejs.org/).
+It is recommended to be installed using [NVM](https://github.com/creationix/nvm#installation)

 As we agreed, we will also need to have Redis, MongoDB and PostgreSQL installed.
 You can install them in your system using any comfortable way, like